MissouriMRR/docs/subteams/vision/yolo_ml/yolo.md

 	n: 'obj_class_n'
 ```

-### Actually Training
+### Training

-With a dataset created, the next step is to train a model on the dataset
+With a dataset created, the next step is to train a model.

 ```python
 from ultralytics import YOLO